JonasSinjan/soda/README.md

-This is an extension of the tool built by David Stansby wherein I added the PHI instrument blos data products to the overview plot.
+This is an extension of the tool built by David Stansby wherein I added the PHI instrument blos data products and the heliograpic latitude plot.

 Solar Orbiter Data Availability (SODA)
 ======================================